-This exciting textile tour adventure goes from the superb museums and gourmet restaurants of the capital city to the Andean highland villages– with the jungles of Inka Machu Picchu, and beautiful, colonial Cuzco in between!
+This exciting 10-night textile tour adventure goes from the superb museums and gourmet restaurants of Lima, the capital city to the Andean highland villages– with the jungles of Inca Machu Picchu, and beautiful, colonial Cuzco in between!

-Cynthia (or the hotel driver if after 10 pm.) will meet you at the Lima airport, upon arrival, on March 18.
+Either Cynthia, or her assistant Gerardo, or the hotel driver if after 10 pm, will meet you at the Lima airport upon arrival, on April 8.
 Check into the Hotel El Patio, below, for a good night’s sleep in this charming and cozy place that is overflowing with flowers and greenery, in the upscale Miraflores neighborhood.

 In the morning, after breakfast in the hotel’s downstairs breakfast room, we will have a brief orientation.
 A friendly money-changer will come to the hotel lobby to change our dollar bills to soles, the Peruvian currency.
 Cynthia will hand out currency conversion charts to use until you get used to the money exchange.
 The van driver will pick us up at the hotel to begin our adventure in Lima, Peru’s bustling and prosperous capital city.

-Next we fly over the Andes to Cuzco, and from the airport, drive to lower altitude.
+Next day we fly over the Andes to Cuzco, and from the airport, drive to lower altitude.
 We’ll spend the night in a pretty hotel in Ollantaytambo, in the Sacred Valley.
-In the little shops and the handicraft market here, we can look for interesting textile finds.
+In the little shops and the handicraft market there, we can look for interesting textile finds or you can climb to the ruins of Ollantaytambo.
 Early next morning, we’ll take the train to the incredible, mystical site of Machu Picchu.
 The ‘Sanctuary’ site was overgrown by trees and brush but known by the local people, when American Hiram Bingham re-discovered it in 1911.

 An expert local guide will accompany you as you walk around the site, and will explain the Inkas and their culture.
 Machu Picchu (now a National Park) and Cuzco town itself are both UNESCO World Heritage Sites.
 Machu Picchu is lower than Cuzco and the environment is very different.
 Rock cliff faces bristle with bromeliads; orchids and begonias line the sinuous road to the site.
 That night we’ll sleep to the roar of the Urubamba River and visit the Inka sanctuary again the next day, if you wish.